petersen-lab/petersen-lab-book/_sources/protocols/Spikesorting Instructions.md

 ```
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **Figure 8.
 Noise Cluster Example #7**

-(protocols-spikesorting-units)=
+These are not exhaustive examples.
+You will come across many more.
+With practice you will learn to distinguish between biologically plausible waveforms and noise events and will learn to spot telltale signs of noise.

+(protocols-spikesorting-merge)=
-### Mark Units
+### Merge Clusters
-When deciding between single unit ('good' unit; ```Alt+g```) and multiunit activity (```Alt+m```), look for a few features:
-- The refractory period in the autocorrelogram should not be contaminated with spikes.
-This is the most important criterion.
-It is reasonable to expect some minor contamination, but the refractory period should be reasonably clean.
-It may be possible to clean up the refractory period by splitting the cluster.
-This is the reason why units with contaminated refractory periods should be marked as 'good' in Step 2.
-They should be re-examined in Step 3 and can either be cleaned up by splitting or, if could not be cleaned up, marked as unsorted (```Alt+u```).
-- The spike waveform should have a distinct shape characteristic of action potentials.
-It should be clean meaning that local field potential deflections should be aligned and clearly visible on the peak channel, multiple nearby waveforms should not be present on the peak channel, waveforms should not be contaminated by noise.
-This is the second key criterion.
-- 'Good' units should have a relatively high firing rate.
-At minimum they should have firing rates of 360 spikes per hour (0.1 Hz firing frequency).
-The firing rate criterion over-rides all other criteria.
-If a unit has a low firing rate, its autocorrelogram is meaningless.
-However, you can mark them as 'good' temporarily.
-You would then come back to them to check if they could be merged during the second pass through the data.
-If they cannot be merged, they should be discarded (marked as unsorted).
+You should ideally be merging clusters as part of the spikesorting Step 2.
+When you go through clusters one by one, if you think that a particular cluster could be a so-called 'good' cluster (unit), you should check wheter the cluster can be merged with any other cluster prior to classifying the cluster.
+Press ```spacebar``` to select the next most similar cluster in the ```SimilarityView```.
+Only 'good' (clusters appearing in green colour) or 'unsorted' (clusters appearing in white) clusters can be selected automatically.
+MUAs (clusters in light grey) and noise (clusters in dark grey) are ignored by default and can only be selected manually.
+This is the reason why you should not mark clusters as MUAs until the very end of the spikesorting process.

+Below are the criteria to consider when merging clusters:
+- The spike waveforms of the clusters being compared should be very similar and appear on the same recording channels.
+An exception is the apearance of spikes or noise on additional recording channels.
+This happens when a cluster is split into subclusters because some spikes coincide with appearance of neighbouring cluster spikes or periods of noise.
+Moreover, some leeway should be given to account for the electrode drift: Some cluster waveforms may differ in amplitude and their channel span somewhat due to anatomical drift over time and, hence, should really be merged.
+- The cross-correlograms should have clean refractory periods.
+However, if the spike waveforms are identical but the cross-correlogram refractory periods are still contaminated these clusters might be merged.
+Then they should be attempted to be split based on the criteria outlined in [Split Clusters](protocols-spikesorting-split) subsection or should be kept merged and the resultant cluster re-classified as 'unsorted'.
-- Unit activity should appear clusterred in an eliptical manner in the principal component space shown in the FeatureView window.
-Violations of this requirement may indicate the presence of merged subclusters that should be split, if possible.
+- The two clusters should overlap or appear adjacent to each other in the principal component space of the FeatureView window.
+The merged cluster should then form a single cloud cluster in the principal component space.
-- Unit amplitudes should ideally remain stable throughout the recording session.
-This is not a strict requirement as bursting units are likely to have multiple amplitudes.
-Amplitude may also change over the period of the recording due to the probe drift.
-However, periods where amplitude strongly deviates from the median value should be inspected for noise.

-(protocols-spikesorting-unsure)=
-### Mark 'Unsure' Clusters
-'Unsure' clusters are the ones that you want to come back to later to inspect them for splitting or merging with other clusters.
-They include:
-- Clusters with distinct refractory periods with minor contamination (considered for splitting).
-- Clusters with distinct refractory periods but having a large count zero lag histogram bin (considered for splitting).
-- Any cluster you are not sure of and one to come back to at a later spikesorting stage.

-You would mark 'unsure' clusters initially as 'good'.
-After splitting (cleaning up) or merging, they should remain marked as 'good' or should be marked as unsorted.
+- Amplitudes of the two clusters should overlap or form continuous grouping over time in the AmplitudeView window.
+This is not a strict requirement as amplitudes of the two clusters may differ due to a drift or burst firing.

+You merge clusters by pressing ```g```.
+You do this repeatedly until the cluster of interest can no longer be merged.
+The meged cluster should also be considered for splitting.

 (protocols-spikesorting-split)=
 ### Split Clusters
-You should ideally be splitting clusters as part of the spikesorting Step 3.
-At this stage you will only be focusing on clusters that were manually marked as 'good' appearing green in the CluserView window (do not confuse with KSLabel 'good').
-To display only 'good' clusters type ```group=="good"``` in the filter box located at the top of the CluserView window.
-This action should filter out any unsorted and 'noise' clusters from the ClusterView window.

-Go through each cluster that was marked as 'good' one by one and, if you think they are contaminated by noise or contain multiple units, try splitting them.
-Clusters that might be 'worthwhile' spliting and could potentially be salvaged typically come from the 'unsure' group.
-They may have a contaminated refractory period or a large bin count at zero lag while otherwise possess a clear refractory period.
+You should ideally be splitting clusters as part of the spikesorting Step 2.
+Splitting does not necessarily always have to be preceded by merging, as well as merging does not always have to be followed by splitting.
+Splitting should be attempted in certain circumstances when you think that a cluster can potentially be cleaned up (improved upon).
+These cases would typically involve 'good' units with slightly contaminated refractory periods or MUAs that have a visible dip coinciding with the refractory period.
+You may attempt to clean up the refractory periods of these 'dirty' units and MUAs.

 These are the splitting steps you should attempt on these clusters:
 - Visualise spikes in the refractory period: go to ```Edit >> VisualizeShortISI``` in the Phy menu (or ```Alt+i``` keyboard shortcut).
 This action will split spikes with the short inter-spike interval (ISI) from the rest of the cluster.
 If the short ISI spikes contain only noise, they should be discarded as noise.
 If they contain units, they cannot be split apart and should be re-merged with the rest of the cluster they came from.
+On criteria for deciding when clusters should be merged or kept seprate, see the [Merge Clusters](protocols-spikesorting-merge) subsection.
 - Inspect the FeatureView window.
 If you see that the cluster does not have a spherical cloud shape, this may indicate that multiple clusters were merged together.
 Try to separate such a cluster by drawing lines around part of the cluster (```Ctrl+left-click```) and pressing ```k``` to split.
 If you think that the two resultant clusters do not belong together, keep them separated.
 Otherwise, re-merge them.
-On criteria for deciding when clusters should be merged or kept seprate, see the [Merge Clusters](protocols-spikesorting-merge) subsection.
 - Inspect the AmplitudeView window for unusual groupings of spikes.
 Try to split those apart by drawing lines around these groupings (```Ctrl+left-click```) and pressing ```k``` to split.
 These clusters may contain noise or other clusters of spikes that should be kept separate.
 If the resultant clusters are similar, they should be re-merged back.
-On criteria for deciding when clusters should be merged or kept seprate, see the [Merge Clusters](protocols-spikesorting-merge) subsection.
 - Try splitting off outlying large amplitude spikes clearly deviating away from the median amplitude in the AmplitudeView window.
 These large amplitude events may be noise.
-- You can recluster a particular cluster of interest using ```Edit >> Recluster PCAs``` action (```Alt+K```).
-The resulting new clusters may be significantly different from each warranting being split into seprarate clusters.
-They may be different units or one of the culsters may contain noise.
-If the new clusers do not look significantly different, merge them back together.

-Other times when you would perform cluster split are when you try to clean up 'good' clusters that pass as single unit activity.
-In this case:
+However, merge them back, if they are too similar to the main cluster spikes.
 - You can draw a close line around the cloud cluster in the FeatureView window and split away any outliers.
 These outliers may be noise or spikes from other clusters that were merged by mistake.
 Discard them as noise or multiunit activity accordingly.
 However, you must re-merge them if these split-off spikes are similar to the spikes in the main cluster.
-- You can further clean up by isolating outlying large amplitude events in the AmplitudeView window like you do when you try to split 'unsure' clusters.
-The large amplitude events may be noise.
-However, merge them back, if they are too similar to the main cluster spikes.
-- Reclustering is useful when you have a unit that has a lightly contaminated refractory period and you want to clean it up.
-Use the action ```Edit >> Recluster PCAs``` (```Alt+K```).
-The resulting clusters may be different units or one of the culsters may contain noise.
+- Finally, you can recluster a particular cluster of interest using ```Edit >> Recluster PCAs``` action (```Alt+K```).
+The resulting new clusters may be significantly different from each other warranting being split into seprarate clusters.
+They may be different units or one of the culsters may contain noise.
 If the new clusers do not look significantly different, merge them back together.

-(protocols-spikesorting-merge)=
+(protocols-spikesorting-units)=
-### Merge Clusters
+### Mark Units
-You should ideally be merging clusters as part of the spikesorting Step 3.
-At this stage you will only be focusing on clusters that were manually marked as 'good' appearing green in the CluserView window (do not confuse with KSLabel 'good').
-To display only 'good' clusters type ```group=="good"``` in the filter box located at the top of the ClusterView window.
-This action should filter out any unsorted and 'noise' clusters from the ClusterView window.

-Go through each cluster that was marked as 'good' one by one.
-Press ```spacebar``` to select the next most similar cluster in the ```SimilarityView```.
-Only 'good' or 'unsorted' clusters can be selected.
-This is the reason why you should not mark clusters as multiunit activity until the very end of the spikesorting process.
-Below are the criteria to consider when merging clusters:
-- The spike waveforms of the clusters being compared should be very similar and appear on the same recording channels.
-An exception is the apearance of spikes or noise on additional recording channels (this happens when a cluster is split into subclusters because some spikes coincide with appearance of neighbouring cluster spikes or periods of noise).
-- The cross-correlograms should have clean refractory periods.
-However, if the spike waveforms are identical but the cross-correlogram refractory periods are still contaminated these clusters might be merged.
-Then they should be attempted to be split based on the criteria outlined in [Split Clusters](protocols-spikesorting-split) subsection or should be kept merged and the resultant cluster re-classified as 'unsorted'.
+When deciding between single unit ('good' unit; ```Alt+g```) and multiunit activity (```Alt+m```), look for a few features:
+- The refractory period in the autocorrelogram should not be contaminated with spikes.
+This is the most important criterion.
+It is reasonable to expect some minor contamination, but the refractory period should be reasonably clean (no higher than 20% level of the autocorrelogram 'shoulders').
+It may be possible to clean up the refractory period by splitting the cluster and, thus, splitting should always be considered.
+If the cluster cannot be cleaned up, it should be marked as unsorted (```Alt+u```).
+- The spike waveform should have a distinct shape characteristic of action potentials.
+It should be clean, meaning that local field potential deflections should be aligned and clearly visible on the peak channel, multiple nearby waveforms should not be present on the peak channel, and waveforms should not be contaminated by noise.
+This is the second key criterion.
+- 'Good' units should have a relatively high firing rate.
+There is no strict threshold; however the firing rate criterion is important.
+If a unit has a low firing rate, its autocorrelogram is often meaningless.
+If you have an empty autocorrelogram, you cannot say anything about the activity during the refractory period: There are simply not enough spikes to even assess for it.
+However, you should always consider such clusters for merger.
+If they cannot be merged, they should be discarded (marked as unsorted).
-- The two clusters should overlap or appear adjacent to each other in the principal component space of the FeatureView window.
-The merged cluster should then form a single cloud cluster in the principal component space.
+- Unit activity should appear clusterred in an eliptical manner in the principal component space shown in the FeatureView window.
+Violations of this requirement may indicate the presence of merged subclusters that should be split, if possible.
-- Amplitudes of the two clusters should overlap or form continuous grouping over time in the AmplitudeView window.
-This is not a strict requirement as amplitudes of the two clusters may differ due to a drift or burst firing.

-You merge clusters by pressing ```g```.
-If the newly merged cluster can no longer be merged with other clusters and still has a low spike count, it should be marked as 'unsorted'.
+- Unit amplitudes should ideally remain stable throughout the recording session.
+This is not a strict requirement as bursting units are likely to have multiple amplitudes.
+Amplitude may also change over the period of the recording due to the probe drift.
+However, periods where amplitude strongly deviates from the median value should be inspected for noise.

 (protocols-spikesorting-muas)=
 ### Mark Multiunit Activity
-You should do this step at the very end once you went though your data twice.
+You should do this step at the very end once you went though your data twice (Step 3).
 Essentially, everything that is not noise or a 'good' unit is a multiunit activity.
 This would include:
 - Clusters with contaminated or no refractory periods in the autocorrelograms.
 If you failed to clean up a 'dirty' unit, it should belong here.
 - Clusters with waveforms that have multiple spikes in them.
 - Units with low firing rates.